Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Once the HELOC is fully repaid, financing costs disappear entirely while energy savings remain

-The Long-Term Outcome for Calgary Homeowners
+The Long-Term Outcome for Calgary Homeowners Using a HELOC for Solar

 HELOC + Solar vs Staying on Utility Power